0xSpaceShard/starknet-devnet/website/docs/blocks.md

 # Blocks

 Devnet starts with a genesis block (with a block number equal to 0).
-In forking mode, the genesis block number will be equal to forked block number plus one.
+In forking mode, the genesis block number will be equal to the forked block number plus one.

-A new block is generated with each new transaction, and you can create an empty block by yourself.
+A new block is generated based on the pending block, once a new block is generated the pending block is restarted.
+By default, a new block is generated with each new transaction, you can also create an empty block by yourself.

 ## Creating blocks on demand